DLinIoTedge/dltrainBook/Edge/FPGA/Readme.md

-#  1. Dreploy in Xilinx Zynq UltraScale+ MPSoC ZU3EG A484
+#  1. Deploy in Xilinx Zynq UltraScale+ MPSoC ZU3EG A484

 ## 1.1 Getting Started with Ultra96 V2